baozi929/Notes/kubernetes/KCNA/chap3_Container_Orchestration.md

    + Solution 2: Service mesh

-     + What service mash does?
+     + What service mesh does?
        + **adds a proxy server to *every* container** that you have in your architecture
      + Istio Architecture:
        + ![](https://github.com/baozi929/Notes/blob/main/kubernetes/KCNA/figures/chap3_IstioArchitecture.png)